RasmusHelsgaun/DB-A4/README.md

 |"Sunnyvale"|	"Santa Clara"|	0.16666666666666666|

-* **d)   Find available routes or optimal paths between the nodes** From "Sunnyvale" to "San Jose" you will have to go through the Node / City "Cupertino".
+* **d)   Find available routes or optimal paths between the nodes**
-To see this path, run the query below.
-Can also use other city names like "San Jose" and "Mountain View", which will take you through "Milpitas" and "Sunnyvale".

 ```cql
 MATCH (start:City {name: 'Sunnyvale'}), (end:City {name: 'San Jose'})
 CALL gds.alpha.shortestPath.stream({